Particle exchange statistics beyond fermions and bosons

-The derivation of the first equation is similar to Eq.~\eqref{eq:wavefuntion_exchange_2nd}, while the second one follows from the equivalence of two different ways of swapping $x_{j-1},x_j,x_{j+1}$ to $x_{j+1},x_j,x_{j-1}$.
-These constraints are equivalent to the requirement that $\{R_{j,j+1}\}^{n-1}_{j=1}$ generate a representation of the symmetric group $S_n$~\cite{kassel2008braid}.
+and $R_{i}R_{j}=R_{j}R_{i}$ for $|i-j|\geq 2$.
+The derivation of the first equation is similar to Eq.~\eqref{eq:wavefuntion_exchange_2nd}, the second equation is due to the equivalence of two different ways of swapping $x_{j-1},x_j,x_{j+1}$ to $x_{j+1},x_j,x_{j-1}$, and the last one is due to the commutativity of the swaps $x_{i}\leftrightarrow x_{i+1}$ and $x_{j}\leftrightarrow x_{j+1}$ for $|i-j|\geq 2$.
+These constraints are equivalent to the requirement that $\{R_{j}\}^{n-1}_{j=1}$ generate a representation of the symmetric group $S_n$~\cite{kassel2008braid}.
 If this representation is not one-dimensional, we say Eq.~\eqref{eq:wavefuntion_exchange_para} defines a type of parastatistical particles, or paraparticles for short.
+Notice that the first relation in Eq.~\eqref{eq:SNbraidrelations} is crucial for parastatistics to be consistently defined in any dimension; anyons generally do not satisfy this relation, and consequently they only form a representation of the braid group $B_n$~\cite{kassel2008braid} instead of the symmetric group $S_n$, and are therefore limited to 2D.

 Parastatistics, and their apparent absence in nature, has been discussed since the dawn of quantum mechanics~\cite{nobelphysics1946}.
-The first concrete theory of parastatistics was proposed and investigated by Green in 1952~\cite{Green1952}.
+The first concrete theory of parastatistics was proposed and investigated by Green in 1953~\cite{Green1952}.
 This theory was subsequently studied in detail~\cite{Araki1961,Greenberg1965,LANDSHOFF196772,druhl1970parastatistics,Taylor1970b}, and also more generally and rigorously~\cite{doplicher1971local, *doplicher1974local,DR1972, doplicher1990} within the framework of algebraic quantum field theory~\cite{WightmanPCTbook, haag2012book}.
-These works did not rule out the existence of paraparticles in nature, but led to the conclusion that under certain assumptions any theory of paraparticles~(in particular, Green's theory) is physically indistinguishable from theories of ordinary fermions and bosons, provided that only local measurements are allowed.
-This seemingly obviated the need to consider paraparticles, as they give exactly the same physical predictions as theories of ordinary particles.
+These works did not rule out the existence of paraparticles in nature, but led to the conclusion that under certain assumptions any theory of paraparticles~(in particular, Green's theory) is physically indistinguishable from theories of ordinary fermions and bosons.
+This seemingly obviated the need to consider paraparticle theories, as they give exactly the same physical predictions as theories of ordinary particles.